 Make sure your website infrastructure is up to standard

-One of the advantages of using Square Online is that Square takes care of all the technicalities for you.
+One of the advantages of using Square Online is that Square takes care of all the technicalities for you and offers a range of professionally designed website templates.
 In particular, Square ensures that pages always load quickly and display properly regardless of how the user is accessing the site.
 If you’re using another solution, you will need to ensure that this is taken care of.

 Review the payment methods you accept